api3dao/vitepress-docs/README.md

 ## /dev/ docset

-Use https://docs.api3.org/dev/ to learn more about how the `vitepress-docs` documentation is managed.
+Use https://docs.api3.org/dev/ to learn more about how the `airnode-docs` documentation is managed.
 For the legacy documentation use https://old-docs.api3.org/dev/.